dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Setup Guide.md

 TODO REVIEW

-1. From the terminal window run the following commands (assuming you are in the `mcw-csdl` folder):
+1. From the terminal window run the following commands (assuming you are in the `ta-repo-csdl` folder):

    - `cd "MCW-Analyzing-text-with-azure-machine-learning-and-cognitive-services/Hands-on lab/notebooks"`
    - `conda activate azureml_py38`